 Guidance note 2 on developing an EITI work plan, including template

 The EITI work plan forms the foundation for all EITI activities in implementing countries and ensures that implementation activities are targeted to deliver the results desired by stakeholders.
-Based on the EITI Standard and discussions about challenges and priorities for the extractive industries, the multi-stakeholder group, in consultation with key stakeholders, should develop a work plan that sets out why the EITI is being implemented and what issues the EITI process will seek to address.
-The EITI is relevant in different ways as between countries.
-It can, for example, be implemented to address specific concerns about corruption or lack of trust, to address quality of expenditure issues, to attract foreign direct investment, or simply to bring all key data about the sector together in one place.
+Based on the EITI Standard and discussions about challenges and priorities for the extractive industries, the multi-stakeholder group, in consultation with key stakeholders, should develop a work plan that sets out why the EITI is being implemented, the national priorities for developing and governing the extractive industries, and the EITI implementation objectives.
+The EITI objectives should reflect the circumstances, challenges and opportunities in the country, and stakeholders’ expectations for how the EITI can contribute to developments and reforms.
+The EITI can be implemented to address specific concerns about corruption or lack of trust, to address quality of public expenditure, to attract foreign direct investment, or simply to bring all key data about the sector together in one place.

 Requirement 1.5 of the Standard requires that the multi-stakeholder group maintains a current work plan, fully costed and aligned with the EITI reporting and Validation deadlines established by the EITI Board.